C10 — 001

 The standard financial app experience has remained largely unchanged for a decade: you connect your accounts, categories are auto-assigned, and you receive a monthly summary.
 The design philosophy assumes that awareness alone creates change.
 If you can see you spent too much, you'll spend less next time.
-This assumption is contradicted by most of what we know about behavioral economics.
+This assumption is contradicted by most of what we know about behavioral economics — and it's the reason expense tracking fails for most people.

 The research on behavioral causes of overspending consistently shows that overspending is not primarily a knowledge problem.
 People who know they have a spending problem still overspend.
 They can describe their behavior in detail and still repeat it.
 Dashboards that show the what don't change behavior because the driver of behavior is the why — and the why is almost always emotional, situational, and invisible to a bar chart.